 The health and safety of our students is pivotal in all activities throughout our CEIAG programme.
 We acknowledge our duty of care to highlight any potential health and safety hazard as directed in the school’s Health and Safety policy.
-Futures carry out risk assessments for students participating in the Year 10 Work Experience Programme, DBS checks are used as appropriate, and activities are undertaken to impress upon students the health and safety risks in the work environment.
+EBF carry out risk assessments for students participating in the Year 10 Work Experience Programme, DBS checks are used as appropriate, and activities are undertaken to impress upon students the health and safety risks in the work environment.

 Opportunities for All

 Each student is regarded as an individual and we seek to cater for the individuals careers needs to the best of our ability and as the facilities allow, in order to raise their aspirations and give them the opportunity to fulfil their potential.
 Our Mission Statement (see Introduction) and philosophy underlies the school’s Opportunities for All policy and we adhere to this in all aspects of CEIAG.

 The CEIAG Policy is monitored and reviewed and updated as appropriate, using the ‘Career Mark 6 Standard’ to identify areas for improvement.
 Students are encouraged to participate in the process on a formal basis by completing questionnaires and an informal basis through discussion.

 This policy document is available for inspection to staff, students, parents and other partners via either the staff handbook on the school’s intranet or upon request.
 It is the basis from which CEIAG will carry out its key role in promoting opportunity, access and choice for all students at the Trinity School.